Q: What is a surety bond?

 Q. Why do I need a bond or guarantee?

-Q: How does a bond protect the Beneficiary?
+Q: How does a surety bond protect the beneficiary?

 A: A bond protects the beneficiary against the default or insolvency of the principal up to the insured amount of the bond.
 For example, we pay the beneficiary when a contractor fails to complete the project according to the terms and conditions of the contract.
 In an alternative scenario, we may pay the tax authority or the government body due to failure - by a corporate tax payer - to comply with taxes or custom obligations.
-As with all bonds, each payout is made according to the terms of the bonding contract.
+As with all bonds and guarantees, each payout is made according to the terms of the bonding contract.

 Q: What information do I need to provide when applying for a bond?

-A: The information to be provided depends on the type of request.
+A: The information you need to provide depends on the type of request.
 However, as a guide, we generally ask for:

 - Business strategy (plan) for next few years